 Another option could be a polyptych, a four-piece artwork made up of one design that’s spread across different panels—this is a great way to incorporate an image you love over a larger surface area.
 Alternatively, gallery walls are ideal for incorporating art into your home without having to settle on one specific style.
 Choose a variety of sizes, from larger pieces to smaller designs, to create a really eclectic feel.

 If you love a piece and it’s not looking how you hoped, chances are the frame isn’t quite right—they can completely make or break a picture.
 According to Sue, “an expert framer is your best friend and can offer lots of advice for finding the perfect match.”
 Sometimes a contemporary picture will call for a traditional frame, or one you might never have thought to choose, so having a specialist lend their eye can be extremely helpful.

 How wall art is lit can make a huge difference, too.
 To avoid the glare from the glass of a framed picture, which completely ruins it, directional lighting is best—Sue recommends using recessed ceiling lights.

-Getting the arrangement right can be tricky, so Sue always lays everything out on the floor in front of the wall first before starting to hang, which allows you to get the positioning and spacing right more easily—“It’s not just about the piece itself, it’s where you choose to put it.”
+“It’s not just the piece itself, but where you choose to hang it,” says Sue.
+The proper placement of pictures on a wall should be at eye level, but the position will also be influenced by the type and amount of furniture in the room, as well as the lighting.
+If you’re hanging a gallery wall, begin with one central image and spread it out from there.
+Getting the arrangement right can be tricky, so Sue always lays everything on the floor in front of the wall first before starting to hang, which allows you to get the positioning and spacing right more easily.
 If you have lots of different textures in your home, take that into account and experiment from room to room.
-“We have exposed stone, wood and plaster in our house, and the different background surfaces change how items look,” explains Sue.
+“We have exposed stone, wood and plaster [in my home]—and the different background surfaces change how items look,” explains Sue.